matthieus/matthieus.github.com/_posts/2014-01-25-about-focus@will.md

 ---
 {% include JB/setup %}

+Introduction for the Hacker News readers: focus@will has already triggered interesting comments in hacker news ([https://news.ycombinator.com/item?id=5872414#up_5872669](see here)), especially the first comment.
+But none of the commenter seem to have a real experience with the service and what's involved in it.
+Typically the first commenter's point is that music can be helpful to concentrate on repetitive tasks, but it will kill his creativity.
+What he says is actually supported by the focus@will selling pitch, music does engage your creative hemisphere.
+But not focus@will music.
+Their music is actually boring.
+It could even be compared to white noise.
+Except it's much better for concentration than white noise.

+General introduction:
 Being able to concentrate is what allows us to do any work.
 An important thing to take into account is that there are different kinds of concentration for different activities.
-We can divide these activities in 3 different buckets: social, physical and cerebral.
-The one I'll focus on in this post is the cerebral one.
+We can divide these activities in 3 different buckets with very different constraints: social, physical and cerebral.
+The one I'll focus on in this post is the cerebral one, possibly the most fragile one.
 In this category I would put programming, writing, reading, learning and any other similarly quiet but intense activities.
 This post will walk you through the reasons why concentration can be difficult.
 External interruptions is far from being the only issue.
 And that'll be a good way to introduce focus@will, a service I enjoyed enough to write a post about it.

 ## Why can it be hard to concentrate?

 As for all psychological issues, there are many ways to put words on them.
 For this case, I feel like we don't need any complex model.
-Consciousness and subconscious concept will be enough.
+Consciousness and subconscious concepts will be enough.

 We will define consciousness relatively to concentration.
 Your conscious thinking is what allows you to stay focused on your task.
 If your conscious thinking changes subject, you lose.

 On the other side of consciousness, we have the subconscious.
 A very complex, powerful and susceptible beast.
 It is the animal in us.
 Hundreds of millions of years of animal evolution forged its organization.
 Where only hundreds of thousands of years forged consciousness.
 Actually much less if you consider written work.
 And just a few decades if you consider programming.